Stay and play – Port Stephens, NSW

 Although there’s easy beach access from this Soldiers Point holiday park, the wealth of in-park entertainment means there’s little reason to leave its boundaries.
 There’s a resort-like pool with a slide as well as an indoor pool with various play features.
 A games room, tennis courts, and BBQs are among the many, many other excellent facilities.

-Isn’t it time you had a Port Stephens getaway?
-Plan your next break with BIG4 now.
+Plan your Port Stephens break with BIG4 now.